-If you were to take a pair of scissors and cut a seam or fold of the box, you would be able to lay it flat on a tabletop.
-As you are looking down at the box on the table, we could say that U is the left-right direction, and V is the up-down direction.
+The best analogy to understand UV mapping is cutting up a cardboard box.
+If you were to take a pair of scissors and cut along its edges, you would be able to spread it out flat on a tabletop.
+As you are looking down at the table, we could say that U is the left-right direction, and V is the up-down direction.

 - Sync Selection

-- Selection Modes
+- Selection Mode (режим выделения)

 - Sticky Selection Mode

-Tools for Selecting UVs.
+Tools for selecting UVs.

 - Proportional Editing O

 See Proportional Editing.